japila-books/spark-sql-internals/docs/logical-operators/InsertIntoTable.md

 === [[inserting-into-view-not-allowed]] Inserting Into View Not Allowed

-Inserting into a view is not allowed, i.e. a query plan with an `InsertIntoTable` operator with a <<spark-sql-LogicalPlan-UnresolvedRelation.md#, UnresolvedRelation>> leaf operator that is resolved to a <<spark-sql-LogicalPlan-View.md#, View>> unary operator fails at analysis (when <<spark-sql-Analyzer-ResolveRelations.md#, ResolveRelations>> logical resolution is executed).
+Inserting into a view is not allowed, i.e. a query plan with an `InsertIntoTable` operator with a <<spark-sql-LogicalPlan-UnresolvedRelation.md#, UnresolvedRelation>> leaf operator that is resolved to a <<spark-sql-LogicalPlan-View.md#, View>> unary operator fails at analysis (when [ResolveRelations](../logical-analysis-rules/ResolveRelations.md) logical resolution is executed).

 ```
 Inserting into a view is not allowed.
 View: [name].